-The tools listed below are designed to enhance resident engagement, spur on discussion, provide Council foundations and structure, and educate on rights, roles and responsibilities the Residents’ Council are afforded through the Long-Term Care Homes Act,2007.
+The tools listed below are designed to enhance resident engagement, spur on discussion, provide Council foundations and structure, and educate on rights, roles and responsibilities the Residents’ Council are afforded through the Fixing Long-Term Care Act, 2021.

 Below are Facts Sheets designed to help answer the most common questions about long-term care Residents’ Councils.
 Working with experts in long-term care, government and law, each Fact Sheet will address important topics such as Residents’ Council finances, who can attend Residents’ Council meetings, governance and leadership models and more.